celestiaorg/celestia-app/docs/architecture/adr013-non-interactive-default-rules-for-zero-padding.md

 If the threshold is bigger than `MinSquareSize` for a particular blob then the blob will be aligned to the index of the `MinSquareSize` of the blob.
 This would prevent some blob size ranges to have higher padding than they had before this change.
 So the real new non-interactive default rules would be:

-Blobs start at an index that is equal to the blob length divided by `MaxSquareSize` rounded up.
+Blobs start at an index that is equal to a multiple of the blob length divided by `MaxSquareSize` rounded up.
 If this index is larger than the `MinSquareSize` of the blob then the blob starts at the index of the `MinSquareSize`.

 ## Status